rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 | `water_heater_efficiency` | Only HPWH category is  `"Electric Heat Pump, 50 gal, 3.45 UEF"`            |  Only HPWH category is `"Electric Heat Pump, 80 gal"`                   | No action taken: the feature transformation will handle both and these get mapped to numerical features so both are fine |
 | `county`, `county_and_puma` | Slightly different set of counties | Slightly different set of counties    | No action taken-- this is not transformed into a feature so misalignment here is fine |

 Note that there are other demographic features (not used in the surrogate model) that are included in 2024 but not 2022 that we retain and these will just be null.
-Further there are a few deterministic features where the schemas are misaligned and these are not described here either since deterministic simulation features do not get convered into surrogate model features.
+Further there are a few deterministic features where the schemas are misaligned and these are not described here either since deterministic simulation features do not get converted into surrogate model features.

 See [script](../scripts/extract_data_01.py) where this alignment is done.